 It has been a meandering and diverse adventure keeping myself alive these past 4 years.
 It all started with a crash course in ovarian cancer.
 Then I graduated to "Endocannabinoid Oncology" researcher, a short gig as Movie Producer and now- Lawyer.
 In this latest role I have been slow to find my footing, I don't understand the law!
 Which I think says more about the jumbled illogical mess of the Controlled Substances Act than it says about me.

 I have acquired many new visitors recently, so let us refresh.
 I am 18 months away from hanging out in my custom made, locally sourced redwood urn.
 There are no molecules in the pharmacopeia that can keep me alive.
-But my incurable cancer shrinks on an "illegal" medicinal compound that is considered useless and dangerous.
+But my incurable cancer shrinks on an "illegal" medicinal compound that is considered so addictive, useless and dangerous it cant even be studied!
+But the science tells a very different story.
 The pre clinical data and my simple attempt to document my DIY Cannabinoid oncology shows the ECS is a novel target for some cancer!
+And of-course, I am not the only one, there are hundreds of other compelling cases.
 What should be hailed as a discovery full of promise instead has me looking over my shoulder for big black SUV's.
 How did I get here?

 America, how can I stay here?
 How can I live in a country that makes me a felon?
 How can I stay in a country that forbids the science I need to stay alive?
 How can I be free in a country where one grumpy traffic cop could see me arrested and sent to jail?
 Today, in this situation, I hate you America.
 I hate you for the injustice highlighted on TV this week.
 I hate you for the racism, stigma, greed and political spinlessness that keeps Cannabis in Schedule 1.
 I hate you for dismissing and denying science based policies.
 I hate your puritanical mindset that lets people snicker and scoff when I pronounce Cannabis is my medicine.
 I hate your anti intellectualism, that emboldens people who can not so much as define Anandamide argue with me that Cannabis is not medicinal.

 How I can go forward, managing this cancer with an "illegal" molecule, without the full force of science, all while being viewed as a felon?
-I refuse to hide, I refuse to be quiet.
+The path forward is so unknown, but I refuse to hide, I refuse to be quiet.
 I refuse to have my life cut short, my health care compromised.
 I refuse to politely acquiesce my civil liberties.
 I have no choice but to hire a lawyer to sue for the right to do science and hope it is in time to save my life.
 We all deserve so much better.
 I will work to make it better.
 Who is with me?

 There are two legal cases slowly work their way through the courts that I have been watching.
 Washington v Barr, a case with a handful of medical Cannabis patients.
 From what I understand the Supreme Court is very unlikely to hear the case.